 Advance Organisers Explained

-There are two types of advance organiser, and they serve different instructional purposes.
+There are two main types of advance organiser, and they serve different teaching purposes.

 Expository Organisers

-Ausubel (1960) says use expository organisers when introducing new topics to learners.
-Present key concepts before lesson details.
-For example, explain energy transfer before the water cycle.
-Learners gain a solid foundation before learning evaporation terms.
+Ausubel (1960) says teachers should use expository organisers when they introduce new topics.
+These are clear overviews that come before the lesson details.
+For example, explain energy transfer before teaching the water cycle.
+Learners then have a solid base before they meet terms such as evaporation.

 Expository organisers help learners in science.
 Oxidation lessons can start by stating atoms gain or lose electrons, as shown by Harrison and Stocklmayer (2003).
 This transfer causes rusting and fire, say Taber et al (2011).
 The organiser prepares learners, as Ausubel (1960) noted.